-I’m using Mondays to clean out my mailbag by posting messages that may be of general interest, like this one I received last week from a fellow bibliophile:
+I’m using Mondays to clean out my mailbag by posting messages that may be of general interest, like this one I received last week from a fellow bibliophile about resources for book lovers:

 Jennifer, your “book reviews” page is blank! 😧 Hoping it’s just a glitch.